HarithGovinna/My_Fadecandy_2022/README.md

 import colorsys                        - Import colorsys library import random                          - Import random library
 ~~~
+- Define a functions for first two animations (Snake, christmas tree animations)
+- Snake going forward
+- Christmas tree develop the code using an array list
+- Once the button ptress the code is running in the simulator

+# Version 04

+- Buddhist flag, star blink normally, random dark going forward and backward printed
+- Develop the chritsmas tree to constantly light up with different colour
-- Define a functions for all the animations and give the command to the button to run in the opc simulator.
+- Compltede the code by connecting the GUI, once we presss the button the code is simulating in the simulator
 -